JohnMoehrke/testConsent/input/pagecontent/index.md

 > Unable to convert resource Consent/ex-consent property sourceReference is a class com.google.gson.JsonObject looking for an Array (01:13.793)

 this does not happen with R4 build

+# Provenance

+Should show a [Provenance](Provenance-ex-provenance.html) on the artifacts page.